jonnyrude/rude-map/README.md

-# Neighborhood Map (Reat) Project
+# Neighborhood Map (React) Project

-This is my completed project for Udacity's React Fundamentals course, part of the Front End Nanodegree.
+This is my completed project for Udacity's React Fundamentals course, part of the Front-End Nanodegree.
 No starter code was provided for this project.

 My neighborhood map is a single page web application built with React.
-It lists 15 cafe's in the south Denver-Metro area, displays their locations wiht markers on a Google Map, and allows for the user to search through the list by typing into the filter field.
+It lists 15 cafes in the south Denver-Metro area, displays their locations with markers on a Google Map, and allows for the user to search through the list by typing into the filter field.

 ## To Run this App: